 For the most part, you will need an ABN to apply.
-That means, depending on the card, you may be eligible to apply even if you’re a sole trader, a freelancer, an owner of a micro business, or you just do some work on the side of your main form of employment.
+That means, depending on the card, you may be eligible to apply even if you’re a sole trader, a freelancer, an owner of a micro business, or you have a side hustle.

-In terms of income requirements, most cards require you to be able to prove some sort of income from your business for you to qualify.
-In other words, the provider needs to know you will be able to pay back what you spend on the card.
+In terms of income requirements, most cards require you to be able to prove some sort of income from your business for you to qualify so they know you can make the repayments.
 Other cards come with much higher income requirements.
 American Express, for example, requires an annual business revenue of $75,000 or more to be eligible for its business cards.

 To give you an idea of what other factors providers may look at when you apply for a business card, here are the eligibility requirements of American Express beyond that income criteria.
 Applicants must: